hema-ted/pyzfs/paper/paper.md

 ---

 # Summary
-Electron spins in molecules and materials are important resources for information storage and quantum technologies.
-In order to understand the physical properties of electron spins, one needs to describe the interaction of electron spins in the presence of external electromagnetic fields.
-Such a description may be achieved by using spin Hamiltonians, with parameters derived from experiments or from calculations.
-For systems with a single effective electron spin, the leading terms in the spin Hamiltonian are
+Electron spins in molecules and materials may be manipulated and used to store information, and hence they are interesting resources for quantum technologies.
+A way to understand the physical properties of electron spins is to probe their interaction with electromagnetic fields.
+Such interaction can be described by using a so-called spin Hamiltonian, with parameters derived from either experiments or calculations.
+For a single electron spin (e.g. associated to a point-defect in a semiconductor or insulator), the leading terms in the spin Hamiltonian are
-$$ H=\mu_B \mathbf{B}\cdot\mathbf{g}\cdot\mathbf{S} + \mathbf{S} \cdot \mathbf{D} \cdot \mathbf{S}$$
+$$ H=\mu_B \mathbf{B}\cdot\mathbf{g}\cdot\mathbf{S} + \mathbf{S} \cdot \mathbf{D} \cdot \mathbf{S} $$
-where $\mu_B$ is the Bohr magneton, $\mathbf{S}$ is the effective electron spin, $\mathbf{B}$ is the external magnetic field, $\mathbf{g}$ and $\mathbf{D}$ are rank-2 tensors that characterize the strength of electron Zeeman interaction, and zero-field splitting (ZFS).
-The spin Hamiltonian parameters $\mathbf{g}$ and $\mathbf{D}$ may be obtained by electron paramagnetic resonance (EPR).
-The ZFS tensor yields the energy splitting of spin sublevels without external fields and is an important property for open-shell molecules and spin defects in semiconductors with $S \geq 1$.
-Theoretically it can be determined by first-principles electronic structure calculations, which also provide important information complementary to experiments.
-In the case of spin defects in solids often times the atomistic structure and charge state of the defect are not straightforward to determine, experimentally.
-Comparing the computed spin Hamiltonian parameters for candidate structures and charge states with experimental results is a useful means to identify the properties of the defect.
-In addition, first-principles calculations can provide insights into the structure-property relations of molecules and spin defects, thus facilitating the rational design of molecules and materialswith desirable spin properties.
-Therefore, in order to devise predictive computational strategies, the development of robust methods for the calculation of spin Hamiltonian parameters is an important task.
+where $\mu_B$ is the Bohr magneton, $\mathbf{S}$ is the  electron spin operator, $\mathbf{B}$ is an external magnetic field, $\mathbf{g}$ and $\mathbf{D}$ are rank-2 tensors that characterize the strength of the Zeeman interaction, and the zero-field splitting (ZFS).
+Experimentally, the spin Hamiltonian parameters $\mathbf{g}$ and $\mathbf{D}$ may be obtained by electron paramagnetic resonance (EPR).
+The ZFS tensor describes the lifting of degeneracy of spin sublevels in the absence of external magnetic fields, and is an important property of open-shell molecules and spin defects in semiconductors with spin quantum number $S \geq 1$.
+The ZFS tensor can be predicted from first-principles calculations, thus complementing experiments and providing valuable insight into the design of novel molecules and materials with desired spin properties.
+Furthermore, the comparison of computed and measured ZFS tensors may provide important information on the atomistic structure and charge state of defects in solids, thus helping to identify the defect configuration present in experimental samples.
+Therefore, the development of robust methods for the calculation of the ZFS tensor is an interesting topic in molecular chemistry and materials science.

-In this work we describe the code `pyzfs` for the calculation of zero-field splitting (ZFS) tensor $\mathbf{D}$ based on wavefunctions obtained from density functional theory (DFT) calculations.
-For systems without heavy elements, i.e. where spin-orbit interactions are negligible, the ZFS is determined by spin-spin interactions, and can be represented as an expectation value of dipole-dipole interactions on the DFT Kohn-Sham orbitals
+In this work we describe the code ``PyZFS`` for the calculation of the ZFS tensor $\mathbf{D}$ of molecules and solids, based on wave-functions obtained from density functional theory (DFT) calculations.
+For systems without heavy elements, i.e. where spin-orbit coupling is negligible, the ZFS is usually dominated by magnetic spin-spin interactions.
+The spin-spin ZFS tensor evaluated using the DFT Kohn-Sham wavefunctions, is given by:
-$$ D_{ab} = \frac{1}{2} \frac{1}{S(2S-1)} \frac{\mu_0}{4\pi} (\gamma_\text{e} \hbar)^2 \ \sum_{i \le j}^{\text{occ.}} \chi_{ij} \langle \Phi_{ij}| \  \frac{ r^2\delta_{ab} - 3r_a r_b }{ r^5 } \  |\Phi_{ij} \rangle $$
+$$ D_{ab} = \frac{1}{2S(2S-1)} \frac{\mu_0}{4\pi} (\gamma_\mathrm{e} \hbar)^2 \ \sum_{i < j}^{\mathrm{occ.}} \chi_{ij} \langle \Phi_{ij}| \ \frac{ r^2\delta_{ab} - 3r_a r_b }{ r^5 } \ |\Phi_{ij} \rangle $$
-where $a, b = x, y, z$ are Cartesian indices; $\gamma_e$ is the gyromagnetic ratio of electron; the summation is taken over all pairs of occupied Kohn-Sham orbitals; $\chi_{ij} = \pm 1$ for parallel and antiparallel spins respectively; $\Phi_{ij}(\textbf{r},\textbf{r}')$ are $2 \times 2$ determinants formed from orbitals $\phi_{i}$ and $\phi_{j}$, $\Phi_{ij}(\textbf{r},\textbf{r}')=\frac{1}{\sqrt{2}}\Big[\phi_{i}(\textbf{r})\phi_{j}(\textbf{r}') - \phi_{i}(\textbf{r}')\phi_{j}(\textbf{r})]$. `pyzfs` adopts the numerical formalism proposed in [@Rayson:2008] to evaluate the above expression on plane-wave basis, which utilize Fourier Transform to reduce the double integrations in real space into a single summation over reciprocal lattice vectors.
+where $a, b = x, y, z$ are Cartesian indices; $\gamma_e$ is the gyromagnetic ratio of electrons; the summation runs over all pairs of occupied Kohn-Sham orbitals; $\chi_{ij} = \pm 1$ for parallel and antiparallel spins, respectively; $\Phi_{ij}(\textbf{r},\textbf{r}')$ are $2 \times 2$ determinants formed from Kohn-Sham orbitals $\phi_{i}$ and $\phi_{j}$, $\Phi_{ij}(\textbf{r},\textbf{r}')=\frac{1}{\sqrt{2}}\Big[\phi_{i}(\textbf{r})\phi_{j}(\textbf{r}') - \phi_{i}(\textbf{r}')\phi_{j}(\textbf{r})]$.
+We assumed the magnetic permeability of the system is close to the vacuum permeability $\mu_0$, which holds true for most molecules and semiconductors.

+Several quantum chemistry codes (for example ORCA[@Neese:2012]) include the implementation of ZFS tensor calculations for molecules, where electronic wavefunctions are represented using Gaussian basis sets.
+However, so far few open-source codes are reported to perform ZFS calculations using plane-wave basis sets, which are usually the basis sets of choice to study condensed systems.
+In ``PyZFS`` we implement the evaluation of spin-spin ZFS tensors using plane-wave basis sets.
+The double integration in real space is reduced to a single summation over reciprocal lattice vectors through the use of Fast Fourier Transforms [@Rayson:2008].

-We note that large-scale DFT calculations can yield wavefunction files larger than 50 GB or even 100 GB.
+We note that a large-scale DFT calculations can yield wavefunction files occupying tens of GB.
 Therefore, proper distribution and management of data is critical.
-In `pyzfs`, the summation over pairs of Kohn-Sham orbitals is distributed into a square grid of processors, which significantly reduces the CPU time and memory cost per processor.
-Processors communicate through the Message Passing Interface (MPI) [REF]. `pyzfs` also implements different memory management modes, which control whether intermediate quantities are kept in memory for reuse or recomputed every time, allowing the user to balance the computational time and memory cost.
+In ``PyZFS``, the summation over pairs of Kohn-Sham orbitals is distributed into a square grid of processors through the use of the Message Passing Interface (MPI), which significantly reduces the CPU time and memory cost per processor.

-`pyzfs` can work with wavefunctions generated by various plane-wave DFT codes.
-For instance, `pyzfs` can directly read DFT wavefunctions from `Quantum Espresso` [@Giannozzi:2009] in the HDF5 format and wavefunction from `Qbox` [@Gygi:2008] in the XML format.
-The standard cube file format is also supported [REF]. `pyzfs` features a modular design and utilizes abstract classes for extensibility.
+``PyZFS`` can use wavefunctions generated by various plane-wave DFT codes as input.
+For instance, it can directly read wavefunctions from Quantum Espresso [@Giannozzi:2009] in the HDF5 format and from Qbox [@Gygi:2008] in the XML format.
+The standard cube file format is also supported.
+``PyZFS`` features a modular design and utilizes abstract classes for extensibility.
 Support for new wavefunction format may be easily implemented by defining subclasses of the relevant abstract class and overriding corresponding abstract methods.

-Since its development, `pyzfs` has been adopted by several works to predict ZFS tensors for spin defects in semiconductors, and facilitated exciting progresses in the discovery of novel spin defects [@Seo:2017], and the coherence control of defect spins in crystals [@Whiteley:2019]. `pyzfs` has also been adopted to generate benchmark data for the development of methods to compute the ZFS tensor with basis sets alternative to plane waves [@Ghosh:2019].
-Thanks to the parallel design of the code, `pyzfs` can perform calculations for defects embedded in large supercells.
-The calculations performed in [@Whiteley:2019] used supercells that contain more than 3000 valence electrons, and are among the largest first-principles calculations of ZFS tensors reported by the time this document is written.
+Since its development, ``PyZFS`` has been adopted to predict ZFS tensors for spin defects in semiconductors, and facilitated the discovery of novel spin defects [@Seo:2017] and the study of spin-phonon interactions in solids [@Whiteley:2019].
+``PyZFS`` has also been adopted to generate benchmark data for the development of methods to compute the ZFS tensor using all electron calculations on finite element basis sets [@Ghosh:2019].
+Thanks to the parallel design of the code, ``PyZFS`` can perform calculations for defects embedded in large supercells.
+For example, the calculations performed in [@Whiteley:2019] used supercells that contain more than 3000 valence electrons, and are among the largest first-principles calculations of ZFS tensors reported by the time this document was written.

 # Acknowledgements
 We thank Hosung Seo for helpful discussions.
 This work was supported by MICCoM, as part of the Computational Materials Sciences Program funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division through Argonne National Laboratory, under contract number DE-AC02-06CH11357.

 # References